I realise that the title above is a little arsey, but bear with me a second…

 72. The Horn Head Walk (Donegal)

-We’re off to Horn Head near the little town of Dunfanaghy, next.
+We’re off to Horn Head in Donegal near the little town of Dunfanaghy, next.
 There’s a nice and easy walk at Horn Head that’ll take you the guts of 2 hours if you stop to soak up the views.

 It kicks off at the little lookout point (it has the large bronze-coloured Wild Atlantic Way sign so you can’t miss it) at Horn Head and follows a trail down towards an old Signal Tower.